gnomikos/ASprofiler/README.md

 ## Introduction

-ASprofiler fetches the most recent available datasets to profile ASes (Autonomous Systems) in terms of their:
+ASprofiler fetches the most recent available datasets to profile with an easy and fast way the selected ASes (Autonomous Systems) in terms of their:
  - Providers
  - Customers
  - Peers